-A contribution to a qualified charity is deductible in the year in which it is paid.
+A contribution is deductible in the year in which it is paid.
 Putting the check in the mail to the charity constitutes payment.
 A contribution made on a credit card is deductible in the year it is charged to your credit card, even if payment to the credit card company is made in a later year.

 The rules on 20% limits and 30% limits are way too complicated to delve into in this space.
 If you are giving to organizations other than those mentioned above, first consult with your tax adviser to determine whether these other ceilings will apply.
 If you give an amount in excess of the applicable limitation to charity in one year, the excess is carried over for the next five years.